JONSASSE/432-2018/projects/project1/README.md

 # 432 Project 1 Instructions

-As a substantial part of your course grade, you will complete a pair of Projects this semester.
+As a substantial part of your course grade, you will complete two Projects this semester.
 This document describes Project 1.
-[Project 2](https://github.com/THOMASELOVE/432-2018/tree/master/projects/project2) will be due at the end of the semester, in April.
+[Project 2](https://github.com/THOMASELOVE/432-2018/tree/master/projects/project2) is due at the end of the semester.

 ## Submission Guidelines and Deliverables